-The “Orange” model of data management is based on 5 key data management sub-capabilities as shown in Figure 2: data governance, data modeling, data and application architecture, data quality, and data chain.
-These capabilities (marked orange) are performed by data management professionals.
-The rest of the capabilities (marked grey) belong to IT and security domains.
+The “Orange” model of data management is based on five key data management sub-capabilities, as shown in Figure 2: data governance, data modeling, data and application architecture, data quality, and data chain.
+Data management professionals perform these capabilities (marked orange).
+The remaining capabilities (marked grey) belong to IT and security domains.

-Why would a company formalize and implement data management function?
+Why would a company formalize and implement a data management function?

 For a company to survive in the long term, it should create and elaborate its competitive advantages.
 Data management enables the company to deliver value to different stakeholder groups, including its customers.
-Its value proposition is the support decision making as shown in Figure 3.
+Its value proposition is the supported decision-making, as shown in Figure 3.
 Each group of stakeholders will require particular information to make some decisions.
-Customers will require information to make decisions about purchasing products or services.
+Customers will need the information to make decisions about purchasing products or services.
 The company’s management at different levels will require information to make decisions about the strategy or operational functioning of the company and so on.

-To deliver the value properly, the formalized data management function should be in place.
+The formalized data management function should be in place to deliver the value correctly.
 The key challenge is to design and implement the data management function that fits the company’s needs and resources.

-How to implement data management function in a pragmatic and effective way?
+How to implement data management functions pragmatically and effectively?

-In 2018, Data Crossroads has developed a practical and universal 5-step methodology for the implementation of data management.
-This approach allows you to either implement data management from scratch or optimize an already existing function.
+In 2018, Data Crossroads developed a practical and universal 5-step methodology for the implementation of data management.
+This approach allows you to implement data management from scratch or optimize an existing function.

 There are two distinctive features of the model:

-- An iteration between different steps.
+An iteration between different steps.
 For example, in step 2, you identify roles and related tasks.
-But then, in step 3, you discover that you have missed a few tasks.
-So, you then need to go back to step 2.
+But then, in step 3, you discover you missed a few tasks.
+So, it would be best to go back to step 2.